 The King County Sheriff’s Office requires candidates to complete the following steps to be considered:

-Step One- Select KCSO and pass the PST Written Exam and Physical Ability Test.
+Step One -Select KCSO and pass the PST Written Exam, Physical Ability Test and submit a complete and up to date Personal History Statement (PHS).
 Both tests must be passed in order for your scores to be sent to KCSO.

-Step Two - Apply to KCSO – Sheriff’s Office “Entry Level Deputy Sheriff” via governmentjobs.com
+Step Three - Apply to KCSO – Sheriff’s Office “Entry Level Deputy Sheriff” via governmentjobs.com and submit a complete and up to date application.

 Community Information